ginnox1/CanalNetworkDocs_online/Updates/Update_Jul24/Update_Jul24.md

     The option is automatically enabled for all lining types, except no lining.

+2. Similar to above, free board provissions for lined canals are now provided based on FB= 0.4*Q^0.25, regardless of settings for FB values.
+However, values can not be lower than 0.10m;

 2. Improvements to the CanalSection Design interface to use tractive force methods of design, as well as improved display that shows lining material.

     <img src="./media/Image 11.png" style="width:6in">